rob42/freeboard-installer/README.md

  Follow the notes on each tab

-###For charts, You will need no longer need gdal installed on you PC.!
+###For charts, You no longer need gdal installed on you PC.!

 	Start the freeboard-installer:
 	* You may be able to double-click the jar file